arghya339/YT-YTM-UnGoogled-OTA/README.md

 ## Patches with Screenshots
 </summary>

-***List of ungoogled patches with screenshots.
+***List of revancedx patches with screenshots.
 You may need to scroll to view the complete table.***

 <details><summary>